FAQ's on Bifröst University

 All degree programmes are taught online in the Icelandic language with digital lectures, discussion seminars, group projects and one on-site session on each term.

 Bifröst University also offers a variety of classes and programmes at different educational levels.
-The University Gateway offers a one-year preparatory study programmes for university studies in Icelandic.
+The University Gateway offers a two-year preparatory study programmes for university studies in Icelandic.

 The Department of Lifelong Learning offers both classes with and without ECTS credits, at graduate- and postgraduate levels, as well as classes without admission requirements.
 Most classes are taught in Icelandic, with occasional classes in English.